1600 Holloway Avenue, ADM 358, San Francisco, CA 94132

 Distribution method/location: New Administration 358 or Mailed

 All Accounts Payable, Vendor Payments and Miscellaneous checks are mailed unless prior arrangements have been made.

 A Stop Payment is initiated by the Accounting Office once a check is reported lost by the student or was never received by the payee.
 This form can be obtained from New Admin 358.
 For a lost Financial Aid Check, stop payment is initiated by the Bursar's Office (ADM 155).
-The form is forwarded to the Accounting Office to be transmitted to the State Controller's office in Sacramento.
+The form is forwarded to the Accounting Office to place the stop payment.

 The REPLACEMENT check cannot be mailed in order to avoid the same occurrence.
 Payee will be called or informed by mail that the replacement check is available for pick-up at New Admin 358.
 Replacement check for Financial Aid checks is available for pick up at the Bursar's Office.

 To Pick up the check in person, photo I.D. is required.